-- Implementing the Gunbower Creek EWMP; providing flows for fish spawning and recruitment, connecting habitats over winter and increasing movement. - Delivering a Murray cod spawning and recruitment hydrograph. - Working with local industry and irrigators to construct the first self-cleaning irrigation channel screen in Australia to prevent fish loss into irrigation channels. - Targeting fencing, riparian revegetation and providing off-stream watering for stock. - Developing the Gunbower Forest Carp - Management Plan (GFCMP).
+- Implementing the Gunbower Creek EWMP; providing flows for fish spawning and recruitment, connecting habitats over winter and increasing movement. - Delivering a Murray cod spawning and recruitment - Working with local industry and irrigators to construct the first self-cleaning irrigation channel screen in Australia to prevent - Targeting fencing, riparian revegetation and providing off-stream watering for stock. - Developing the Gunbower Forest Carp - Management Plan (GFCMP).